odds-get-evened/taber/materials.md

 ### Environmental Control

 * HVAC Systems: Maintains optimal temperature and humidity for servers.
-* Heat Pumps: Use industrial-scale pumps for efficient heating and cooling.
+* Heat Pumps: Use industrial-scale pumps for efficient heating and cooling (industrial heat pumps (200 kWₜh+) with COPs from ~3 to 6, ideal for upgrading low-temperature waste heat (~30–45 °C) to higher usable temperatures (60–150 °C)).
 * Insulation and Sealing: Ensures minimal energy waste.

 ### Site Infrastructure